SysError99/Kanji-Search/README.md

  - Searching Kanji by grades.
  - Searching Kanji characters with Hiragana, Katakana, and Romaji.
  - Searching for Kanji character detalis.
- - Searching Words related to specific Kanji characters.
+ - Searching words related to specific Kanji characters.

  ## Contributions
  There is no contrubution guidelines for now, please consider reading contribution guidelines provided by [dart.dev](https://dart.dev/guides/language/effective-dart/style)